Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

 - embassyOS
 - iOS

-To use a Spark client, you still need to have Spark installed on the Embassy.
-The Spark service on Embassy is both a server (background service) and a client (the :ref:`Web UI<web-ui>`).
+To use a Spark client, you still first need to have Spark installed as a service on your Start9 Server.
+The Spark service is both a server (background service) and a client (the :ref:`Web UI<web-ui>`).
 Under Properties, there is a "Pairing URL".
 The first part of this is the server URL, and the end portion of it is the access key.

 .. _thunderhub: